NetEase/pomelo/README.md

 ## Features

-* High scalable multi-process architecture, supporting MMO based area partition and other partition strategies
-* Easy extention mechanisam, you can scale up your server types and server instances conveniently.
+### Fast, scalable

+* Distributed(multi-process) architecture
+* Flexible server extention
+* Full performance optimization and test

+### Easy
-* Easy request, response, broadcast and rpc mechnisam, almost zero configuration.
+* Simple API, request, response, broadcast etc.
+* Lightweight, high develop efficiency based on node.js
+* Almost zero config, convention over configruation

+### Powerful
-* Focus on performance, a lot of stress testing and tune in performance and scalability
+* A lot of libraries and tools
-* Providing a lot tools and libraries, which are quite useful for game development.
-* Providing full MMO demo code(html5 client), for good development reference.
+* Good reference, full docs, and open source MMO RPG demo
-* Based on socket.io, which means it can support all the clients that compatible with socket.io.

 ## Why should you use pomelo?
 Fast, scalable, realtime game server development is not an easy job.
 A good container or framework can reduce the complexity.